 The main difference between Lyme disease symptoms and the regular flu is that the symptoms progressively worsen.

 There are several different types of cognitive irregularities, and these Lyme disease symptoms can be particularly scary.

 You may notice you have a hard time concentrating or focusing in school or work.
 You may struggle to remember familiar things or experience lapses in your memory.
 You may process information slower than before.

 If you’re running an errand, you might forget how to get there or forget why you went there in the first place.
 In some cases, you might even be confused about where you are.

 When the bacteria from Lyme disease spread through your nervous system, they inflame the tissue of the meninges, the place where the spinal cord meets the brain.
 This can cause severe neurological problems.

 For example, you might feel less coordinated than usual.
-Walking in a straight line may take specific concentration.
-This could result in you stumbling, tripping, or falling more often.
+Walking in a straight line may take a specific concentration.
+This could result in your stumbling, tripping, or falling more often.

 6. Trouble Sleeping